Koh Kradan: Thailand’s dream beach

 Kalume’ Eco Boutique Resort

 Very popular is Kalume’ Eco Boutique Resort*, a small resort run by Italians.
-The resort also includes an Italian restaurant that offers really good Italian cuisine from pizza to homemade pasta.
+The resort also has an Italian restaurant that offers really good Italian cuisine, from pizza to homemade pasta.

 Stylish beach restaurant: Kalume’ Eco Boutique Resort

-Whether this is really necessary on a remote little island in Thailand is probably a matter of taste.
-In view of the otherwise poor food situation on the island (most of the restaurants are not very good), it is certainly a good alternative.
-The complex is very beautiful and you’re sure to have a good time here if you’re one of the friends of the house whose memories adorn the beautifully decorated bar.
-Unfortunately, everyone else has a bit of a hard time and has to fight a bit for the favor of the service.
+Whether that really has to be on a remote little island in Thailand is probably a matter of taste.
+Anyway, given the otherwise lousy food situation on the island (most restaurants are not special), it’s a good alternative.
+The facility is very beautiful, and certainly you have a good time here if you are one of the friends of the house, whose memories adorn the very nicely decorated bar.
+Unfortunately, everyone else has a bit of a hard time and has to fight for the favor of the service.

 More comfortable, but then also more expensive, is The Sevenseas Resort* or Mali Kradan Resort*.